Trends in deaths

 Death rates have historically been higher for males than for females; however, the gap is closing over time.
 The difference between male and female age-standardised death rates was largest in 1968, when the rate difference was 642 deaths per 100,000 population.
-In 2020, the rate difference between males and females was 173 deaths per 100,000.
-The reduction in rate difference between male and female rates since 1968 has largely been driven by the reduction in deaths due to cardiovascular diseases.
+In 2021, the rate difference between males and females was 170 deaths per 100,000.
+The large reduction in rate difference between male and females since 1968 has largely been driven by the reduction in deaths due to cardiovascular diseases.
 This was influenced by several factors, including improvements in surgical techniques, hospital care, diagnosis and pharmaceuticals, as well as modifications to lifestyle factors such as smoking, diet and high blood pressure.
-See more on Mortality inequalities in Australia.
+See more on Changing patterns of mortality in Australia.

 Trends by cause of death since the early 1900's

 The decline in deaths in the first half of the last century was associated with factors such as control of infectious disease and better hygiene and nutrition.
 The decline in the later years was associated with improvements in road safety measures, falls in smoking rates, and improvements in prevention, detection and treatment of disease such as cardiovascular disease and other chronic diseases.
-See more on Mortality over the twentieth century in Australia and 'Chapter 4 Changing patterns of mortality in Australia since 1900’ in Australia’s health 2022: data insights (AIHW 2022 forthcoming).
+Large decreases in deaths rates since the early 1900s have also been driven by the decline of infant and child deaths.
+See more on Mortality over the twentieth century in Australia and Changing patterns of mortality in Australia since 1900 in Australia’s health 2022: data insights.

 When taking into account differences in the populations age structure over time, cardiovascular diseases have consistently been a leading cause of death for Australians over the last century, but age-standardised death rates have been steadily declining (Figure 5.2b).
-Deaths from cardiovascular diseases peaked in 1968 at 830 deaths per 100,000 population (age-standardised rate) and have since dropped to 118 deaths per 100,000 in 2020.
-Cancer (all neoplasms) deaths, after adjusting for differences in age structure, peaked in 1985 (217 deaths per 100,000 population) and have gently declined to 150 deaths per 100,000 in 2020.
+Deaths from cardiovascular diseases peaked in 1968 at 830 deaths per 100,000 population (age-standardised rate) and have since dropped to 122 deaths per 100,000 in 2021.
+Cancer (all neoplasm) deaths, after adjusting for differences in age structure, peaked in 1985 (217 deaths per 100,000 population) and have gently declined to 152 deaths per 100,000 in 2021.